fredbi/climate-timeseries/README.md

 * [go](clients/go)
 * R
 * python
+* typescript-node
 * ...

 > Prioritize R to be used primarily for data visualization.
 >
 > Investigate API integration for Jupyter.

+TODO: figure out how to publish these package on each language repo (R, pypi, npm)

 ### Authentication